 Suspension is assigned for major violations of School rules.
-A student whose actions result in suspension has violated the trust of the School community and is consequently separated from the community, serving the suspension out of school.
+A student trust of the School community and is consequently separated from the community, serving the suspension out of school.
 Students who miss school work because of suspensions are expected to make up that work as soon as possible at a time convenient for their teachers (students should be in contact with their teachers in the case of a multi-day suspension.)
 Students will receive a one-point deduction in each class during the marking period when the suspension occurs.
 An exception is a major cumulative project (such as a semester paper), which qualifies for full credit if submitted on the date due.
 Students should also expect additional consequences from extracurricular organizations.